 Avoiding Penalties and Staying on Top of Deadlines

 If you want to avoid fines and penalties from the IRS, it’s best that file Form 941 on time.
 Failing to do so may result in a penalty of 5% of the tax due for each month or part of the month that it’s late.
 However, that penalty caps out at 25%.
 Additionally, there will be a separate penalty for underpaying these taxes; the IRS will charge an employer 2-15% of the underpayment, depending on how many days you’re late on paying the correct amount.
 At the end of the fiscal year, the total amounts you report on the Form 941 must equal the total of all the amounts you reported on your employee’s W-2s as well as their W-3s.

 If you want to prevent a situation where you are faced with penalties and a potential audit from the IRS, it’s advised that you use professional payroll services to handle all of your employee and business-related taxes.
-A certified tax professional or CPA will not only keep you and your business out of hot water with the IRS, but they may even be able to find ways to save you money on your taxes.
+A licensed tax professional or CPA will not only keep you and your business out of hot water with the IRS, but they may even be able to find ways to save you money on your taxes.

 One of the many ways in which businesses fail is by getting behind on their taxes and the penalties that result.
 If you don’t want to be among the many small businesses that don’t succeed in their first three years, it’s extremely important that you stay on top of deadlines and penalties.

 You can file Form 941 electronically if you choose to.
 You’re able to file Form 941 online via the IRS website, and you must use the EFTPS.gov service to transfer funds electronically.
 A tax professional can help your company with online filing.

 Where to Mail Form 941

 Once you have filled out your form and written a check out to the “United States Treasury,” be sure to include your EIN (if you don’t already have one, you can apply for one online).
 There are two different 941 mailing addresses: